mukul-mehta/CS60075-Team-20-Task-11/README.md

 ## Running the models

-To run subtask_A, run the following
+To run subtask_A, run the following:

 ```
 cd subtask_A